chinamike65/hugo-tuolesi/content/book2/book2en.md

 Master Tsongkhapa is the incarnation of Guru Rinpoche himself.

-When Majila was about to prophesy Master Tsongkhapa, Majila asked all his disciples to come over and said: Tsongkhapa will be born in the Amdo area.
+When Machig Labdrön was about to prophesy Master Tsongkhapa, she asked all his disciples to come over and said:

+ Tsongkhapa will be born in the Amdo area.
 Tsongkhapa is the incarnation of all Buddhas and Tathagatas.
-You all vow that in the future To be a disciple of Tsongkhapa, to be a disciple of Tsongkhapa is to be a disciple of all Buddhas and Tathagatas, to practice Tsongkhapa’s Dharma door is to cultivate all Buddhas and Tathagatas’ Dharma doors, to make offerings to Tsongkhapa is to make offerings to all Buddhas and Tathagatas, so You all make a vow to be Tsongkhapa's disciples.
+You all vow that in the future To be a disciple of Tsongkhapa, to be a disciple of Tsongkhapa is to be a disciple of all Buddhas and Tathagatas, to practice Tsongkhapa’s Dharma door is to cultivate all Buddhas and Tathagatas’ Dharma doors, to make offerings to Tsongkhapa is to make offerings to all Buddhas and Tathagatas, so you all make a vow to be Tsongkhapa's disciples.

-All the disciples of Majilazhun vowed to be the disciples of Master Tsongkhapa.
-When Master Tsongkhapa taught the scriptures and preached the Fa, many disciples came back from the disciples of Majilazhun.
+All the disciples of Machig Labdrön vowed to be the disciples of Master Tsongkhapa.
+When Master Tsongkhapa taught the scriptures and preached the Dharma, many disciples came from among the disciples of Machig Labdrön.

-The same is true for Nagarjuna Bodhisattva and Yuecheng Bodhisattva.
+The same is true for Nagarjuna Bodhisattva and Chandrakirti Bodhisattva.

-Before Nagarjuna Bodhisattva passed away, let the disciples come and tell them that in the future, the incarnation of Manjushri Bodhisattva Tsongkhapa will be born, and Tsongkhapa will carry forward the Dharma of Xian and Mistress, and make them vow to be Tsongkhapa's disciples and Tsongkhapa's disciples.
-You can become a Buddha instantly.
+Before Nagarjuna Bodhisattva passed away, he called his disciples to him and told them that in the future, the incarnation of Manjushri Bodhisattva Tsongkhapa will be born, and Tsongkhapa will carry forward the fusion of the Sutra and Tantra Dharma, and made them vow to be Tsongkhapa's disciples and followers.
+A follower of Tsongkhapa can become a Buddha in this lifetime.

-The eldest disciple of Nagarjuna Bodhisattva, Yuecheng Bodhisattva, also vowed to be a disciple of Master Tsongkhapa.
+The eldest disciple of Nagarjuna Bodhisattva, Chandrakirti Bodhisattva, also vowed to be a disciple of Master Tsongkhapa.

-The eldest disciple of Master Tsongkhapa, Kezhujie, is the second coming of the Bodhisattva Yuecheng.
+The eldest disciple of Master Tsongkhapa, Kezhujie, is the reincarnation of the Chandrakirti Bodhisattva.

-Many practitioners know that there are not only one or two lines of Tsongkhapa in the Buddhist scriptures, nor just one or two sutras.
+Many practitioners know prophecies regarding Tsongkhapa are not limited to one or two lines of Buddhist scriptures, nor even to just one or two sutras.

-Therefore, before the birth of Master Tsongkhapa, the previous masters all wanted to see Master Tsongkhapa, and they all vowed to be disciples of Master Tsongkhapa.
+Therefore, from before the birth of Master Tsongkhapa, the previous masters all wanted to see Master Tsongkhapa, and they all vowed to be disciples of Master Tsongkhapa.

-Every time Master Tsongkhapa talks about emptiness or Madhyamika, there are thousands of eminent monks listening, and there are hundreds who realize emptiness after listening, which is very extraordinary.
+Every time Master Tsongkhapa talked about emptiness or Madhyamika, there were thousands of eminent monks listening, and there were hundreds who realized emptiness after listening, which is very extraordinary.

 Before the birth of Master Tsongkhapa, there was a master named Lobsang Drakpa, who was the most accomplished master in Ali, Tibet at that time.

-He said: I am now using the Kalachakra calendar to calculate that Tsongkhapa will be born soon.
+He said: I will now using the Kalachakra calendar to calculate that Tsongkhapa will be born soon.

-So he sent his eldest disciple, Dongzhi Rinchen, to the Amdo area and told him: Dongzhi Rinchen, you go to Amdo, and Tsongkhapa, the incarnation of Manjushri, will be born soon.
+So he sent his eldest disciple,  Choje Dondrub Rinchen, to the Amdo area and told him:

+"Dondrub Rinchen, go to Amdo, and Tsongkhapa, the incarnation of Manjushri, will be born soon.

-After he was born, you gave him my legal name, Lobsang Drakpa.
+Once he is born, you will give him my legal name, Lobsang Drakpa.

-Now that I am old and unable to walk, my greatest wish in life is to give this name to Tsongkhapa.
+Now that I am old and unable to walk, my greatest wish in life is to give this name to Tsongkhapa."

-Then Dongzhi Rinchen went from Lhasa to Amdo (now Quge Mountain near the Ta'er Monastery) and retreated.
+Then Dondrub Rinchen went from Lhasa to Amdo (now Quge Mountain near the Ta'er Monastery) and went into retreat.

 After a period of retreat, Master Tsongkhapa was really born.

-It was when he was in retreat one morning to cultivate the great mighty virtue, and the great mighty virtue appeared to him and said, "I am going to be born today, you come and visit me.
+It was while he was in retreat one morning to cultivate the great mighty virtue, and the great mighty virtue appeared to him and said, "I am going to be born today, you come and visit me.

 "On that day, Master Tsongkhapa was born.